MinecraftMDN/Spec/README.md

 #### Notes
 - All files are JSON files with the `.json` extension.
 - All keys use camelCase, only [a-zA-Z0-9].
-- All values follow the pattern `todo` unless otherwise noted.
+- All values follow the pattern `TODO` unless otherwise noted.
 - All values default to an empty String or 0, unless otherwise noted.
-- All values marked as `Required` are **Required**.
+- All keys marked as `Required` are **Required** to be specified and don't have a default value.
+- All keys marked as `Sided` should be specified under the root object if there no separate client/server artifacts or under the `client/server` key if there are separate client/server artifacts.
-- All values marked as `IgnoreCase` are checked with `equalsIgnoreCase` or equivalent.
+- All keys marked as `IgnoreCase` are checked with `equalsIgnoreCase` or equivalent.
 - See `Extra Information` for information on preset values.

 A Package could represent a Mod, Mod Loader, Library, or anything else that has `artifacts` that could be downloaded, installed or used.